mmdagent-ex/gene/README.md

 - "`メッシュなし`" set to 1 to erase hear mesh highlights
 - "`髪留なし`" set to 1 to erase hear pin

-On MMDAgent-EX, you can set the morph value by the following message:
+For example, you can set the morph value by the following message in MMDAgent-EX:

 ```text
 MODEL_BINDFACE|(model alias name)|morphname|value
 ```

+See [Official site](https://mmdagent-ex.dev/) for more documentations.

 ## License